 SCOTLAND’S FORESTS

 Deforestation, timber felling, grazing land for sheep and cattle, and climate change, has led to the destruction of these ancient forests.
 By the 1950s, only one per cent of the original Caledonian Forest remained.
-Today, Scotland only has 4% native forest cover.
+Now, Scotland only has 4% native forest cover.

 SCOTLAND’S ANIMALS